richardskumat/debian-nonfree/readme.md

-# debian9-contrib-nonfree docker image
+# debian-nonfree docker image

-Based on Debian 9-slim.
+Based on Debian 9 and 10.

 The image has: